minter/rod_the_bot/README.md

 ### Raw source code

+This method requires you to be running on a system with Ruby 3+ and enough dev tools to build native extensions.
+You will also need a Redis instance to store state.

 1. Clone the repo from GitHub: [minter/rod_the_bot](https://github.com/minter/rod_the_bot)
-2. Install dependencies: `bundle install`
+2. Install Ruby dependencies: `bundle install`
 3. Create a `.env` file (see below)
 4. Run the background job processor: `bundle exec sidekiq`
 5. Optional - Run the web UI to monitor Sidekiq: `bin/rails s`

+### Docker image

+This method requires you to have Docker and Docker Compose installed.

 ## Configuration using .env